Matt Le Tissier

 Matthew Paul Le Tissier (/ləˈtɪsieɪ/; born 14 October 1968) is a former professional footballer who played as a midfielder.
-Le Tissier spent his entire professional club career with Southampton, before turning to non-League football in 2002; his loyalty garnered special affection from Southampton's fans who nicknamed him "Le God".
+He spent his entire professional club career with Southampton, before turning to non-League football in 2002; his loyalty garnered special affection from Southampton's fans who nicknamed him "Le God".

 Regarded as a creative attacking midfielder with exceptional technical skills, Le Tissier is the second-highest-ever scorer for Southampton behind Mick Channon, and was voted PFA Young Player of the Year in 1990.
 He was the first midfielder to score 100 goals in the Premier League.
 He scored 47 penalty kicks from 48 attempts, and is considered one of the greatest ever from the 12-yard spot.
 Born in Guernsey, Le Tissier opted to represent England, winning eight caps from 1994 to 1997.
-In 2011, he became honorary president of Guernsey F.C., and briefly came out of retirement to play for the club in 2013.
+In 2011, he became honorary president of Guernsey, and briefly came out of retirement to play for the club in 2013.

 Following his retirement as a player, Le Tissier became a football pundit, and worked as a panellist on the Sky Sports show Soccer Saturday until August 2020.
-In his retirement, he has made several posts on social media, concerning COVID-19 and the 2022 Russian invasion of Ukraine, which were met with criticism.
+In his retirement, he has made several posts on social media, concerning COVID-19 and the 2022 Russo-Ukrainian war, which were met with criticism.